A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 “no brag, just fact.”

-Folklorist J. Frank Dobie is sometimes credited with this phrase, but this has not been verified with documentary evidence.
-Delbert Trew (another Texas folklorist) has claimed: “I never let the truth stand in the way of a good story”
+Texas folklorist J. Frank Dobie (1888-1964) is often credited with this phrase, but it had been cited in print before he was born.
+Delbert Trew (another Texas folklorist) has claimed: “I never let the truth stand in the way of a good story.”

 Wikipedia: J. Frank Dobie